movlanAA/Java-Programming-B27/Java_Cheat_Sheet.md

 ```
   && and --> both boolean statements must be true for an and expression to be true
   || or --> at least one boolean statement must be true for the expression to be true
-  ! not --> used to check the oppisite value of a boolean
+  ! not --> used to check the opposite value of a boolean

   short circuit: 2 operators form (&& ||) is more efficient in execution.
   If the result of the logical operators is known the remain code on a line does not need to be executed